purepisces/Wenqing-Machine_Learning_Blog/Deep-Learning-Concepts/Basic-Neural-Network-Concepts/Loss-Functions/Loss_Functions.md

 ### Using $A$ and $Y$ in Loss Calculation

-The loss function employs the matrices $A$ and $Y$ to compute the loss value $L$.
-For example, employing the Cross-Entropy Loss function would involve calculating the loss for each individual example by comparing the predicted probabilities in $A$ against the actual labels in $Y$.
+The loss function employs the logits $A$ and the ground-truth $Y$ to compute the loss value $L$.
+For example, employing the Cross-Entropy Loss function would involve first applying a softmax function to the logits to obtain probabilities, and then calculating the loss for each individual example by comparing these predicted probabilities against the actual labels in $Y$.
 Subsequently, these individual losses are averaged across all examples within the batch to yield a single scalar value for the loss, $L$.

-The $forward$ method within the $Loss$ class is tasked with computing this scalar loss value, $L$, utilizing $A$ and $Y$.
-Following this, the $backward$ method calculates the gradient of the loss with respect to the model outputs, denoted as $\frac{\partial L}{\partial A}$.
+The $forward$ method within the $Loss$ class is tasked with computing this scalar loss value, $L$, utilizing $A$ (as logits) and $Y$.
+Following this, the $backward$ method calculates the gradient of the loss with respect to the logits, denoted as $\frac{\partial L}{\partial A}$.
 This gradient is crucial for the back-propagation process, enabling the update of model parameters during training.

 ## Reference: